RajkumarAnugu/AlgorithmsDataStructures/algorithms.md

 ![Merge sort](algorithms/mergesort.png)

 - T(n) = Θ(1) if n ⩽ c
+    - problem size n, if problem size is small enough say n ⩽ c
 - T(n) = aT(n/b) + D(n) +C(n) otherwise
-    - recursion tree has lg n+1 levels each costing cn
+    - a subproblems, each of which is 1/b the size of original.
+        - it takes time T(n/b) to solve one subproblem of size n/b
+            - so it takes time aT(n/b) to solve a of them.
+    - D(n) time to divide the problem into subproblems
+    - C(n) time to combine the solutions.

     - total cost :
         - cn(lg n + 1) = cn lg n + cn
+            - recursion tree has lg n+1 levels each costing cn
         - ignoring low-order term and constant c:
             - **Θ(n lg n)**